my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 **Operation**:

-<span style='color:chartreuse'>Starting point: 0.8-1.0m gap</span> to the car in front, keep your car straight; the width of the gap doesn't matter that much, but still matters;
+<span style='color:#32CD32'>Starting point: 0.8-1.0m gap</span> to the car in front, keep your car straight; the width of the gap doesn't matter that much, but still matters;

 -   If too tight, will risk hitting the car to the left;
 -   if too wide, will need more space to get in;